Nityant17/Cybersec-Stuff/Linux_Luminarium/Shell_Variables.md

 - `variable_name="variable value"`  : Used to define a variable with multiple words

 **Thought Process:**
-- Need to define a variable "PWN" and assign it the value "COLLEGE YEAH" to get the flag.
+- Need to define a variable "PWN" and assign it the value "COLLEGE YEAH" to get the flag, so we do that by using `=` and `" "` because `" "` allows multiple character inputs.

 **Solution:**
 - Start the challenge, input the command `PWN="COLLEGE YEAH"` to define the variable and get the flag.